Jessica Mays

 What are the biggest challenges or opportunities in your field right now?

 The biggest challenge in my field right now is balancing the needs of others with my own well-being.
-While I am passionate about helping everyone I work with, it is equally important to prioritize my physical, mental, and emotional health.
-I find balance and renewal by enjoying the outdoors, hunting, staying active at the gym, and drawing on the resilience and values I developed growing up on a ranch in Texas.
+While I am passionate about helping everyone I serve, it is equally important to prioritize my physical, mental, and emotional health.
+I find balance and renewal by enjoying the outdoors, hunting, hiking, staying active at the gym, and most importantly drawing on the peace and strength I find each day through my faith in God.

 Q